How to Apply

 Services for Students with Disabilities

-Only Otero Junior College coursework will be used in computing grade point averages for graduation and for any academic honors.
+Only Otero College coursework will be used in computing grade point averages for graduation and for any academic honors.
 Students must be in an Associate of Arts, Associate of Science, Associate of Applied Science or an Associate of General Studies degree program.
-Transfer of academic credit to the college is governed by the following policies and procedures: Otero Junior College may examine credits to ensure that the content is not outdated or obsolete; Otero Junior College accepts credit from postsecondary institutions that are accredited by one of the approved six regional accrediting associations or by specified articulation agreements; credit may be awarded for courses in which a grade of “D” was received.
+Transfer of academic credit to the college is governed by the following policies and procedures: Otero College may examine credits to ensure that the content is not outdated or obsolete; Otero College accepts credit from postsecondary institutions that are accredited by one of the approved six regional accrediting associations or by specified articulation agreements; credit may be awarded for courses in which a grade of “D” was received.
 However, certain programs may exclude the use of coursework in which the “D” grade was received.

 Following is the Colorado transfer appeals process.
 Contact the Vice President of Student Affairs if you have any questions.

 Transfer dispute appeals process for Colorado public colleges and universities